awslabs/security-hub-compliance-analyzer/README.md

 Here's what you need to install to use the AWS CDK.

-# Validating Python 3.7 or later, pip, virtualenv, and Node.js Installation on Linux
+Validating Python 3.7 or later, pip, virtualenv, and Node.js Installation on Linux
-# If you are using the container for the automated SCAP scan you will also need docker for the install.

 #### Node.js